Generating modular lattices of up to 30 elements: Algorithm for graded lattices

 A lattice is \emph{graded} if every maximal chain has the same length.
 We begin by describing our basic algorithm that generates all unlabeled, vertically indecomposable graded lattices of at~most $N$ elements.
 By ``unlabeled'' we mean that it lists exactly one representative of each isomorphism class, although for practical purposes the lattices are represented with labeled elements.

 The algorithm begins with lattices of length~2, and then recursively adds new levels to create lattices up to the desired size~$N$.
 (We assume that lattices of lengths 0 and 1 are handled separately.)
 The initial lattices are $M_2,\ldots,M_{N-2}$, where $M_j$~denotes the lattice that consists of the top, $j$ coatoms, and the bottom.
+The three-element lattice $M_1$ is omitted since it is not vertically indecomposable.

 The recursive step takes graded ``mother'' lattices of length $k$, and creates graded ``daughter'' lattices of length $k+1$.
 Let $L$ be a mother lattice of length $k$ (so its atoms are at level $k-1$).
 Daughter lattices are constructed by creating new elements, one at a time, at level $k$.
 Creating a new element involves specifying its upper cover as a subset of $L_{k-1}$.
-This is done in decreasing order of up-degree: if $|L_{k-1}|=a$, we first consider a new element covered by all $a$, then new elements covered by $a-1$ elements and so on, finally down to elements covered by a single element of $L_{k-1}$.
+The possible upper covers are considered in order of decreasing size: first we consider a new element covered by all of $L_{k-1}$, then new elements covered by $|L_{k-1}|-1$ elements chosen from $L_{k-1}$, and so on, finally down to elements covered by a single element of $L_{k-1}$.
 Upper covers of the same size are considered in lexicographic order.
 Whenever creating a new element, the algorithm checks that the proposed element does not violate the lattice conditions; see, \emph{e.g.}, \cite{jipsen2015} for details.

 As a new element is created, the resulting daughter lattice may not be graded, since some elements of $L_{k-1}$ may not yet have been included in any upper cover.
 Such non-graded daughter lattices are accepted as an intermediate step, but when level $L_k$ is completed, we require that all elements of $L_{k-1}$ have been used in an upper cover, ensuring that the lattice is graded.
-Also, each level apart from top and bottom is required to contain at least two elements in order to confine to vertically indecomposable lattices.
+Also, each level apart from top and bottom is required to contain at least two elements in order to restrict to vertically indecomposable lattices.